 Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in November and restart for Thanksgiving week.

 San Diego November Events

 San Diego events in November typically focus on food and drink in addition to gearing up for the holiday season.

 The annual San Diego Beer Week is happening between November 6-15.
 Events throughout the county showcase our 150+ independent craft breweries.
 And, there are even opportunities this year to join in on the fun from home.
 Check the calendar.

 ACCESS MY EXCLUSIVE SAN DIEGO ZOO DISCOUNTI have unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo ticket seller.
-Request the details by email or text SDZOO* to buy online now.
+Grab it now with password lajollamom or text SDZOO* to buy online now.
 I believe it’s the lowest price you’ll find!

 SeaWorld San Diego Red, White, & Blue Salute / Christmas Celebration

 You’ll also be able to start celebrating Christmas at SeaWorld San Diego from November 13 through January 4!
 You’ll be able to see Santa at a proper distance, enjoy popular park shows like Dolphin Island Christmas Presentation and Clyde & Seamore’s Christmas Special, in addition to seasonal food.
 Admission is included with regular park admission.